Counselling for Anxiety

 How common is anxiety in women?

-These differences likely reflect a combination of biological, psychological, and social factors — including hormonal changes, caregiving roles, workplace pressures, and gender-based expectations.
+Research also suggests that anxiety can have a more severe impact on the emotional, physical, and social health of women.
+These differences likely reflect a combination of biological, psychological, and social factors , including hormonal changes, caregiving roles, workplace pressures, and gender-based expectations.

 Anxiety affects 1 in 4 women, with one third describing their anxiety as high to extremely high.